 How to Review an Employment Lawyer

-Rather, you should be using Google to find a few different employment lawyers or law firms on a few different pages.
+You should be using Google to find a few different employment lawyers or law firms on a few different pages.
 Check out the first place lawyer if you like, but also check out rank 6, 17, 29, etc.

 Once you have landed on the lawyer or law firm’s website, start doing your research.
 Consider the following factors as very important:

-Speciality in Employment Law
+Experience in Employment Law

 Does the lawyer or law firm focus on employment law exclusively?
 This is key.
 Unless the lawyer has been practising for many years, he or she might not be very good at employment law if they dabble in every area of the law.
 To understand the nuances of employment law, a lawyer needs to focus on it exclusively for some time.
 Otherwise, you might be paying them to learn the law.
 Worse, they might not know certain caveats because they never encountered your issue before.
 Would you hire a plumber to fix your car?

 It is difficult to know if someone is truly an expert in employment law even if they say they are.
 However, to verify someone is knowledgeable on the law, consider first if they regularly write about the law.
 Did they write a textbook, do they keep an updated blog, do they write for trade journals and other news sites?
-These are usually good indicators that someone knows what they are doing because it shows they took the time to research and then summarize the law on an issue relevant to employment, thus teaching themselves modern employment law.
+These are usually good indicators that someone knows what they are doing because it shows they took the time to research and then summarize the law on an issue relevant to employment law, thus teaching themselves modern employment law.

 Also, check if the lawyer has ever litigated an employment law case.
 To that end, check CanLII to see if they have a record indicating they have ever been in front of a judge (note CanlII does not show all cases).
 Do not however rely too heavily on if the lawyer won or lost.
 What counts is that they attend at litigation matters.
 The fact is, many good lawyers represent parties with losing cases.
-For example, the reality of litigation for management lawyers is often to limit the Plaintiff’s damages, not win the case.
+For example, the reality of litigation for management-side employment lawyers is often to limit the Plaintiff’s damages, not win the case.

 Also, check if the lawyer is a “Certified Specialist” by the Law Society.
 But, know that these certificates are reserved for only the most senior members of the bar.
 There are many less experienced lawyers just as good (and usually less expensive).

-Find the “best” employment lawyer “near me”
+How to find the “best” employment lawyer “near me”